ubomns/StegHub-DevOps-Cloud-Engr-Projects/Project-1-LAMP-Stack-Implementation/README.md

 sudo systemctl reload apache2
 ```

-Note: Lines in configuration files can be commented out using '#' at the beginning.

 ### Phase 8: PHP Functionality Testing
 Create a test file in your web root directory:
 ```bash